 When looking for answers to a city’s problem, mayors, administrators, politicians, and groups and residents need to know the orientation of the urban planners and architects providing answers and solutions.
-Too many solutions have been implemented based on the recommendation of the latter which resulted in damages cities worse off than they were.
+Too many solutions have been implemented based on the recommendation of the latter which leaves cities worse off than they were.

 – Great cities have great neighborhoods.